 One in six people in Newcastle is a student, so your child will be surrounded by like-minds and potential new friends.
 We were voted the No. 1 city to visit in the world in Rough Guides 2018, and more recently have been ranked among the Top 10 student cities in the UK (QS Best Student Cities 2023).

 Our campus is a supportive, safe environment, too.
-We’ve invested in cross-campus CCTV, 24-hour porters at some of our halls of residence, security staff on duty across campus at all times, and a SafeZone app – which sets students up with emergency ‘tap’ alerts to first aiders, security, and support staff.
+We’ve invested in cross-campus CCTV, security staff on duty across campus at all times, and a SafeZone app – which sets students up with emergency ‘tap’ alerts to first aiders, security, and support staff.

 Settling in to accommodation